scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 and payload size.
 In the meanwhile, when global uniqueness is required, tool authors are advised to accompany local symbols with `TextDocument.uri`.

-**Multi symbols**.
-Represent references to multiple definitions at once.
-For example, this is occasionally useful to support corner cases of Scala, e.g. identifiers in imports that can refer to both a class and an object with the same name, or references to unresolved overloaded methods.

-Multi symbol format is a concatentation of underlying symbols interspersed with a semicolon (`;`).
-Within a multi symbol, the underlying symbols must be ordered lexicographically in ascending order.

-For example, a reference to both the `Int` class in the Scala standard library and its companion object must be modelled by `scala.Int#;.scala.Int.`.
-Because of the order requirement, `scala.Int.;scala.Int#` is not a valid symbol.

 ### Type

 ```protobuf